99 Cent II Diptychon

 99 Cent II Diptychon is a two-part colour photograph made by Andreas Gursky in 2001.
 It was based on an original photograph called 99 Cent, from 1999, sometimes called "99 cent.1999".

-The work depicts an interior of a supermarket with numerous aisles depicting goods.
-The work is digitally altered to reduce perspective.
+The work depicts a view of the interior of a 99 Cents Only Store in Los Angeles, with numerous aisles depicting goods.
+It was digitally altered to reduce perspective.
 The photograph is a chromogenic color print or c-print.
 It is a diptych.
-There were 6 sets made and mounted on acrylic glass.
+There were 6 sets made and mounted on an acrylic sheet.
 The photographs have a size of 2.07 × 3.37 m.

-Record sale prices
+History and description

+99 Cent II Diptychon is a new version of 99 Cent, a photo made previously in 1999, while Gursky was in Los Angeles.

+On this work, we can see a supermarket with shelves and many very colorful products, which capture the viewers attention.
+Not only are the products colorful, but they also have all the same price.
+The image was taken in a store of an American retail chain which sells products at 99 cents.
+The photograph is constructed like an architectural drawing with the horizontal shelves of the supermarket perpendicular to its vertical columns.

+On the question if the picture is meant as a critic of the consumer society, Claire Guillot, writing for the French newspaper Le Monde, states that "The artist, who first dreamed of being a painter, was always much more interested in the ordering of objects in space, in the internal organization of an image, than in the reality that it depicts.
+Hence the innumerable retouchings, which tip the works over into artifice.
+And to quote Andreas Gursky: “Social criticism is up to you to see.
+My main interest is making images."

+Art market

 The work became famous as being the most expensive photograph in the world when it was auctioned at Sotheby's on February 7, 2007, for a price of US$3.34 million.
 Another auction in New York in May 2006 fetched $2.25 million for a second print, and a third print sold for $2.48 million in November 2006 at a New York gallery.
 These would be the fourth and sixth-most costly photographs sold, as of 2011.
 On May 12, 2011, Cindy Sherman's Untitled #96 from 1981 was sold for $3.89 million.